-Exposure to extreme heat is the reality of unit preparation for operational missions.
-Many heat injuries are preventable, and none need be fatal.
+Exposure to extreme heat is a reality of military training and unit preparation for operational missions.
+Many heat illnesses are preventable, and none should be fatal.
 Leaders must assess unit's missions and training requirements against the risk associated with operating in warm weather environments.
-Early recognition and treatment of Soldiers presenting with symptoms of heat injuries are key to saving lives.
+Early recognition and treatment of Soldiers presenting with symptoms of heat illnesses are key to saving lives.

 Heat Illness Risk Management Slides for Unit/Installation Training Applications - The key information from this website has been placed in this slide deck for field use to create annual training and predeployment medical briefings.
 (Note: When selecting "Open" file, some users may receive a Windows Security pop-up message; please select "Cancel" and the presentation should load.)